Astrarre/Amalgamation/README.md

 # Amalgamation
-A single jar that you can compile against that contains the code of Forge, CraftBukkit and Vanilla
+A single jar that you can compile against that contains the code of Forge, CraftBukkit and Vanilla (one day)

 ## Remapping / Deobfuscation
 This allows for the deobfuscation of artifacts using mappings files.
 It uses a fork of fabric's